pierre-rouleau/seed7-mode/README.rst

 abbreviations that expand to the keyword (eliminating the expansion) and create other expansions.

+While abbrev-mode is active, you can still explicitly prevent expansion of the keyword type ``C-q`` after the keyword before any white-space or punctuation character.

 The list of default supported abbreviations are shown inside the 8 following
 tables: